 By default, an LLC is considered a pass-through entity, so it’s subject to pass-through taxation.
 That means that the LLC itself doesn’t file a tax return; the members report their share of the business profits on their personal income tax returns and pay taxes accordingly.

 That said, an LLC can elect how it wants to be taxed.
-In some cases, it’s more beneficial for an LLC to be taxed as a C corporation or S corporation.
+In some cases, it’s more beneficial for an LLC to be taxed as a What is a C corporation? or S corporation (please see our What is an S Corp? page).
 A C corporation is subject to double taxation, but it also has the widest range of tax deductions.
 An S corporation also has pass-through taxation, but it can lower the self-employment tax burden for many LLC members.
 Some LLCs can benefit from these tax structures.
 The true luxury of an LLC is that you get to pick what works best for your unique business.

 Illinois charges a flat rate for both its personal and corporate income taxes: 4.95% and 7% respectively.
 Then there’s the state sales tax (6.25%), which many LLCs will have to collect and pay.
 LLCs taxed as corporations are also subject to the state’s franchise tax.